 Roughly speaking, consider these three types of embedded iPaaS:

 You might be able to gather by its name, but purpose-built embedded iPaaS products were always supposed to be embedded iPaaS.
 The white label, embedded, or OEM approach (whichever term you prefer) is core to their DNA.
-The product at its lowest is designed and architected around the SaaS connectivity use case.
+The product is fundamentally designed and architected around the SaaS connectivity use case.

 Compared to traditional iPaaS, embedded has additional complexities to contend with.